Liha the Great

 Empress Tarkona Helasra

 The new Empress was crowned amidst an atmosphere of terror.
-The people had feared Liha, but with the old autocrat out of the mortal plane, they took their perceived opportunity and launched all-new rebellions, led by the children and grandchildren of the oligarchs and petty tyrants whose democracy had been demolished by Liha's grand conquest.
+The people had feared and loved Liha in equal amounts, but with the previous Empress out of the mortal plane, the old loyalists took their perceived opportunity and launched all-new rebellions, led by the children and grandchildren of the oligarchs and petty tyrants whose democracy had been demolished by Liha's revolution.

 In less than a week, every other rebellion in the Empire stood down.
 Tarkona had shown the merits of the carrot and the stick, exceeding Liha's efficacy with the stick and the other stick.
 With the presence of the Tylan pantheon, Tarkona felt her mother's pride smiling upon her.